-US housing construction has experienced a slower than anticipated start to 2019.
-According to the US Census Bureau, seasonally-adjusted housing starts reached 1,298,000 units in the first quarter of 2019 compared to 1,334,000 units in the same period last year.
+US housing construction has experienced a slower than anticipated first and second quarter of 2019.
+According to the US Census Bureau there was some recovery in the third quarter of 2019 with seasonally-adjusted housing starts reaching a 12 year high of 1,364,000 units in August 2019 before falling 9.4% in September 2019.
+The seasonally-adjusted housing starts reached 1,280,000 units in the same period last year.
 According to the Federal Home Mortgage Corporation (Freddie Mac) Economic & Housing Research Group, housing starts are expected to continue the current trend and reach 1,310,000 units for 2019 and 1,370,000 units for 2020.
 In late April, Bloomberg reported that US economic growth accelerated by more than expected in the first quarter of 2019, with a big boost from inventories and trade that offset a slowdown in consumer spending.
 GDP expanded at a 3.2% annualized rate during the first quarter of 2019, according to Commerce Department data, which topped all forecasts.
 According to the BoC, the US economy is expected to expand about 2.0% over the 2019-2020 period.

 The Company's focus in the near term remains to grow sales with its target customer base while continuing to optimize gross margins, capture synergies with recent acquisitions and maintain tight controls over expenses.
-The Company is committed to enhancing its offering of specialty and allied products to the Canadian and Unites States markets.
+The Company is committed to enhancing its offering of specialty and allied products to the Canadian and United States markets.
 Management's focus on cash flow, primarily consisting of the management of inventory trade receivables and trade payables, remains paramount.

-Sawlog prices are expected to remain strong in 2019 as the demand from the US continues to be high due to supply shortfalls and the expectations for an increase in US housing starts.
+Sawlog prices are expected to remain strong in the remainder of 2019 as the demand from the US continues to be high due to supply shortfalls and the expectations for an increase in US housing starts.
 There can be no assurance, however, these pricing trends will be sustainable, which may result in potential adverse impacts on the Company's forestry segment.